Conveyancing process explained for sellers

 Conveyancing is the process of legally transferring home ownership from you, the seller, to the buyer.
-It starts from making an offer and finishes when you hand over the keys to the buyer.
+It starts from accepting an offer and finishes when you hand over the keys to the buyer.
 We explain all of the legal stages in the conveyancing process when selling will help ensure you don’t suffer any nasty surprises

 Who does the conveyancing?